About Coconino County

 Q: I heard the kids talking in the background of your video and it sounded like they might be speaking English.
 Did I hear that correctly?

-A: No, they were speaking Nepali; although the older children here in the HRDSN house do understand some English, and I think the younger kids know some words, because English is taught in the private schools from an early age.
-They're very shy about trying to speak English with me, though.
-One of the older boys did translate for Phulmaya, Jith's wife (who speaks no English), when she asked me if I wanted more rice, but I wasn't looking at her and didn't realize she was talking to me.
+A: No, they were speaking Nepali; although the older children here in the HRDSN house do understand some English, and I think the younger kids know some words, too, because English is taught in the private schools from an early age.
+The children are very shy about trying to speak English with me, though.
+One of the older boys did translate for Phulmaya, Jith's wife (who speaks no English) when she asked me if I wanted more rice, but I wasn't looking at her and didn't realize she was talking to me.
 "More rice?" he said quietly, lifting only his eyes when he looked at me.
 Then, after dinner, when I said "thank you" to Phulmaya, that same boy told her to say "You are welcome."
 She giggled and said, "Welcome."

-A little later: It appears Aubrey Sacco has missed her plane, and there has been no confirmation that it was her that was seen in Nargarkot.
-Ingo says that if that had been her who'd boarded a bus to Kathmandu from that location, she should have had time to make the plane.
+A little later: I learned that Aubrey Sacco has missed her plane, and there has been no confirmation that it was her who was seen in Nargarkot.
+Ingo says that if that had been Aubrey who boarded a bus to Kathmandu from that location, she should have had time to make the plane.